nfagerlund/camping_food/dinner.md

 - 1 packet coconut oil

 Per NF:
-- Boil 3/4 cup water, and rehydrate rice with it.
-Set aside.
+- Boil 3/4 cup water, and add rice to it.
+Rehydrate fully in the pot, so you can raise the heat again if it's taking too long.
+(Basmati takes a while!)
+- Set rice aside in bowl.
 - Boil 2.25 cups water, and rehydrate soup with it.
 - Add coconut oil to soup.
 - Portion out with rice.